imperialbin/imperial/README.md

 # imperialb.in

-## A hastebin alternative but with user experience in mind and much more features!
+#### Imperial is a code/text sharing site with the user experience in mind, it has feautures such as editing, encryption and integration with github gists and discord.
 [![BUILT WITH SWAG](https://forthebadge.com/images/badges/built-with-swag.svg)](https://forthebadge.com) [![MADE WITH TYPESCRIPT](https://forthebadge.com/images/badges/made-with-typescript.svg)](https://forthebadge.com)

 # Contributing